 Patrick O’Brian

-Autre Pays, Autre Merde: A Look at the Aubrey/Maturin series by Patrick O’Brian
+Autre Pays, Autre Merde: Rereading the Aubrey/Maturin series by Patrick O’Brian

 (spoilers ahoy)